-Scientists now approximate that 93% of the Great Barrier Reef is suffering from some degree of bleaching.
+Scientists now approximate that 93% of the reef is suffering from some degree of bleaching.
 This is shockingly high, and incredibly sad to witness.
 If you watch my video above, you’ll see a vast amount of coral that has lost all of its vibrant colour and is left a stark white.
 This is seen more in the top third of the coral, which is likely what you’ll visit (unless you’re an excellent scuba diver)!

 The greatest danger to the reef is negligence by tourists.
 It’s surprisingly easy to injure the delicate coral – from the chemicals on your skin, to accidentally knocking parts as you swim by.
 Therefore, it’s important to remember to be careful.
 Don’t use moisturisers, wear a stinger suit instead of covering yourself in SPF, and don’t sit on the bottom of the ocean (no matter how tired your legs start feeling!)
 However, the balance of tourism to the reef is one that’s difficult to get right.
 Many argue that tourists are the ultimate “guardians of the reef”, and help protect it through the Environmental Management Charge (EMC) required to visit.